-For more information on proposed improvements to the NZ ETS, search for "NZ ETS improvements" at www.mfe.govt.nz
+For more information on the NZ ETS, search for "NZ ETS" at www.mfe.govt.nz

 International emissions trading schemes

 The Fund can invest in international schemes.
 The largest offshore emissions trading scheme is the European Union Emission Trading Scheme.